kovidgoyal/calibre/manual/conversion.rst

 Normally, you just add a book to calibre, click convert and calibre will try hard to generate output that is as close as possible to the input.
-However, calibre accepts a very large number of input formats, not all of which are as suitable as others for conversion to ebooks.
+However, calibre accepts a very large number of input formats, not all of which are as suitable as others for conversion to e-books.
 In the case of such input formats, or if you just want greater control over the conversion system, calibre has a lot of options to fine tune the conversion process.
-Note however that calibre's conversion system is not a substitute for a full blown ebook editor.
-To edit ebooks, I recommend first converting them to EPUB or AZW3 using calibre and then using the :guilabel:`Edit book` feature to get them into perfect shape.
-You can then use the edited ebook as input for conversion into other formats in calibre.
+Note however that calibre's conversion system is not a substitute for a full blown e-book editor.
+To edit e-books, I recommend first converting them to EPUB or AZW3 using calibre and then using the :guilabel:`Edit book` feature to get them into perfect shape.
+You can then use the edited e-book as input for conversion into other formats in calibre.

 This document will refer mainly to the conversion settings as found in the conversion dialog, pictured below.
 All these settings are also available via